computationalmodelling/nbval/README.md

     py.test --nbval-lax

-The commands above will execute all the `.ipynb` files in the current folder.
+The commands above will execute all the `.ipynb` files and 'pytest' tests in the current folder.
+Specify `-p no:python` if you would like to execute notebooks only.
 Alternatively, you can execute a specific notebook:

     py.test --nbval my_notebook.ipynb